 - George Bowes (c.
 1650-1729) who married Sarah Baker and their son was:

 - Thomas Bowes (1687-1752).
 He married Elizabeth Pickering, the daughter of John Pickering of Hedley Hall.
-Their children were George, Ralph, Sarah and Jane*.
-Thomas’s eldest son George succeeded him but George died unmarried so Ralph succeeded his brother George:
+Their children were George, Ralph, Sarah and Jane (see below).
+The eldest son George succeeded his father Thomas but George died unmarried and so the next son Ralph succeeded his brother George:

 - Ralph (or Robert?)
 Blakiston Bowes (c1710-1767) married on 5 February 1756 Ann Clement, the only daughter and heiress of Ralph Clement.
 Ralph was succeeded by his son: